caltha-eu/shinken-civicrm-pack/README.md

 Your Shinken needs to have check_civicrm.php (found in civimonitor extension) script up and running in plugins directory.

-Just put this configuration in your Shinken configuration directory (like /etc/shinken/packs/civicrm) and apply configuration to your host as in example below.
+Just put contents of this repo in your Shinken configuration directory (like /etc/shinken/packs/civicrm) and apply configuration to your host as in example below.
 Don't forget to restart/reload Shinken.

 ```